tslenter/RS/doc/index.rst

 .. note::

-   This project is for developement or for user who want to create there own GUI.
+   This product is free and gicen with any warrenty.
+If you notice any fault, bug or security isseu, please contact us via mail: info@remotesyslog.com.

 Contents
 --------